lantunes/CrystaLLM/README.md

 pip install -e .
 ```

-This command will install the `crystallm` module in editable mode, allowing for changes in the module to be
+This command will install the `crystallm` module in editable mode.
-immediately available without re-installation.

 ## Obtaining the Training Data